-The FilmNorth Screenwriting Residency is a program created by FilmNorth to support Minnesota screenwriters, with funding from the John S. and James L. Knight Foundation.
-Ten finalists will receive guided mentorships and classes to refine and improve their work.
-One winner will receive a staged reading and a $10,000 grant to continue developing the winning screenplay, and will receive support from FilmNorth in fostering connections with industry advisors and production companies.
+The FilmNorth Screenwriting Residency is a three-year program created by FilmNorth to support Minnesota screenwriters, with funding from the John S. and James L. Knight Foundation.
+Each year, ten finalists receive guided mentorships and classes to refine and improve their work.
+Also each year, one winner receives a staged reading and a $10,000 grant to continue developing the winning screenplay, as well as support from FilmNorth in fostering connections with industry advisors and production companies.

 THE TEN FINALISTS (listed alphabetically by title)

 A PARTICULAR STRAIN OF SCHIZOPHRENIA by Casey Giltner

 A young girl suffering from a serious mental disorder escapes from an insane asylum.
 The Detective searching for her discovers the disorder may be more extraordinary than it initially appeared; that the child’s ‘schizophrenic’ visions are actually events yet to occur.

 The Chief of Police solves the murder of a young woman while confronting the Sheriff, who blocks his every move for jurisdiction, in order to protect himself from the Chief finding out about his ties to the murder victim and the killer.